Table of Contents

 While Ritalin and Adderall share many side effects, they also have unique ones due to their different chemical compositions.

-- Adderall-specific side effects: Because Adderall contains amphetamines, it can cause mood swings, irritability, and, in some cases, symptoms like aggression or paranoia.
+- Adderall-specific side effects: Because Adderall contains amphetamines, it can cause mood swings, irritability, and, in some cases, aggression or paranoia.
 Men taking Adderall may also experience sexual side effects, such as decreased libido or problems with erections.
-In rare cases, Adderall can lead to hair loss or a serious condition called rhabdomyolysis [3], where muscles break down.
+In rare cases, Adderall can lead to hair loss or rhabdomyolysis, where muscles break down.

 - Ritalin-specific side effects: Ritalin can cause more issues with tics or tremors, especially in children.
 It may also lead to increased sweating or skin rashes.
 Some people may feel more tired after the effects of Ritalin wear off, a condition known as rebound.